 Consider a Personal or a Car Loan

 Taking out loans and ensuring that you pay them on time strengthens your payment history.
 Payment history is the most critical credit category since it makes up 35% of your score.
 Most lenders will report your payment history and debt to credit bureaus.
-You might pay a higher interest rate on these loans if you have a lower credit score.
-Be sure to do your research and ask the lender what your estimated rate might be before applying.
-However, you may be able to refinance these loans in the future to continue building up your score with on-time payments.
+You might pay a higher interest rate on these loans if you have a lower credit score, but if you take out a small personal loan, you won’t feel the interest rate as much.
+Personal loans are installment loans that you pay for each month.
+You will build your FICO score since each monthly payment will show up on your credit report.

 Become an Authorized User

-Even when you don’t want responsibility for your own credit card, if you think it’s the best way for you to improve your credit score, you can become an authorized user of a friend or family member’s credit card, if the terms allow this.
+Even when you don’t want responsibility for your own credit card, if you think it’s the best way for you to improve your credit score, you can become an authorized user of a friend or family member’s credit card if their card’s terms allow this.
 The cardholder’s activity may impact your credit score, helping you reap the benefits of a credit card without owning one.
 It is always best to make sure you read the terms or ask questions to make sure that it could benefit your credit as well.
 Some people use this strategy to help build their credit and qualify for a credit card later.
+It’s a less stressful way to build credit if you are nervous about paying your bills on time but want to get a mortgage in the future.

 The authorized user strategy only works if the primary cardholder is financially disciplined.
 If the cardholder makes on-time payments, your credit score could increase.
 However, a primary cardholder’s late payments and higher debt might hurt an authorized user’s credit score.
 Your credit score’s movement typically depends on the primary cardholder’s actions.
 So only become an authorized user if you trust the primary cardholder’s financial judgment.